TzachHalfon/Data-Structures/README.md

 ```
 include the ds you will like to use,
 compile your source file with the desired ds.
+OR
+use the given make file to create a library using make debug
 ```

 ### License